cincibrainlab/vhtp-docs/source/Preprocess/DefiningParameters.rst

 We allow users to customize their own pipeline methods and parameters.

 In the VHTP base directory, there is a subdirectory labeled 'parameters'.
-Within this folder is where you can create a matlab function file that will dictate what steps are taken during preprocessing and each step's parameters.
+Within this folder, you must create a MATLAB function file that will dictate what steps are taken during preprocessing and specifies the parameters used to perform these operations.

 .. code-block::
-	:caption: The following is an example of the setup of a typical parameters file:
+	:caption: This is an example of the setup of a typical parameters file:

 	function [PARAMS] = parameters_InfantTest()
 		clear PARAMS;